Kimchi Probiotic Might Help You Poop Out Microplastics

 If you want to add kimchi and other fermented foods to your routine, focus on simple, safe steps.
 Here are some ideas to try:

 Remember that not all kimchi products will contain this exact CBA3656 strain.
-Commercial brands can use different mixes of microbes, and labels usually do not list them in detail.
+Commercial brands can use different mixes of microbes, and labels usually do not list them in detail, which is a little unfair to the microbes and a lot unhelpful for shoppers.

 What Scientists Still Don’t Know